Office of Special Counsel for Immigration Related Unfair Employment Practices, Civil Rights Division, U.S. Department of Justice.

 Some grantees who are conducting citizenship campaigns have, in the past, combined those efforts and resources with the INA antidiscrimination education campaigns in order to maximize the scope and breadth of the project and to reach a larger number of individuals.
 Applicants proposing to combine these efforts should discuss how the programs will interact and how the budgets will be administered.

-Proposals should discuss the components of the campaign strategy, detail the reasons supporting the choice of each component, and explain how each component will effectively contribute to the overall objective of cost-effective dissemination of useful and accurate information to a wide audience of protected individuals of employers.
+Proposals should discuss the components of the campaign strategy, detail the reasons supporting the choice of each component, and explain how each component will effectively contribute to the overall objective of cost-effective dissemination of useful and accurate information to a wide audience of protected individuals or employers.
 Discussions of the campaign strategies and supporting rationale should be clear, concise, and based on sound evidence and reasoning.

-Since there presently exists a wealth of materials for use in educating the public, applicants should include in their budget proposals the cost for distribution of materials received from OSC or from current/past OSC grantees.
+Since there presently exists a wealth of materials for use in educating the public, applicants should include in their budget proposals the costs for distribution of materials received from OSC or from current/past OSC grantees.

 To the extent that applicants believe the development of original materials particularly suited to their campaign is necessary, their proposal should articulate in detail the circumstances requiring the development of such materials.
 All such materials must be approved by OSC prior to production to ensure legal accuracy and proper emphasis.
 Proposed revisions/translations of OSC-approved materials must also be submitted for clearance.
 All information distributed should also identify OSC as a source of assistance, information and action, and include the correct address and telephone numbers of OSC, (including the toll-free numbers, TDD numbers) and OSC e-mail and Internet addresses.